Morri Creech

 Morri Creech (born 1970) is an American poet.
+He earned a BA at Winthrop University and an MA and MFA at McNeese State University.
 His collection The Sleep of Reason was a finalist for the 2014 Pulitzer Prize for poetry, and his collection Field Knowledge (2006) won the Anthony Hecht Poetry Prize from Waywiser Press.
 He has received a National Endowment for the Arts fellowship and a Ruth Lilly Fellowship from the Poetry Foundation, and has twice been nominated for a Pushcart Prize.
 He is the Writer in Residence at Queens University of Charlotte in Charlotte, North Carolina.